SvenLieber/website/content/en/post/cordi-2023/index.md

 to build and maintain research infrastructure within numerous research projects.
 National initiatives have emerged as well.

-Under the theme “Connecting Communities”, the association related to the German National Research Data Infrastructure (NFDI) organized the 1st Conference on Research Data Infrastructure (CoRDI).
+Under the theme _**Connecting Communities**_,
+the association related to the _German National Research Data Infrastructure (NFDI)_ organized the 1st Conference on Research Data Infrastructure (CoRDI).
 More than **680 persons** attended this international multi-track conference which hosted **84 presentations** and more than a **100 posters**.
-Next to very interesting keynotes, there were thematic tracks at the first day and tracks related to enabling, connecting, linking, harmonizing,  securing, and spreading of Research Data Management (RDM) on the remaining days.
+Next to inspiring keynotes, there were thematic tracks at the first day and tracks related to enabling, connecting, linking, harmonizing,  securing, and spreading of Research Data Management (RDM) on the remaining days.

-**My main takeaways are**
+**My main takeaways**

-* human problems need to be fixed (connecting communities, data governance, etc)
+* It’s mostly about human problems that need to be fixed (connecting communities, data governance, etc)
-* Knowledge Graphs and especially Wikibase gain attention
+* Knowledge Graphs and especially Wikibase gain attention in the context of research (data) infrastructures
-* Increasing need for sustainably funded data management careers
+* There is an increasing need for sustainably funded data management careers

-In the rest of this post I will focus on my main highlights, not on all the presentations I have attended.
+In the rest of this post I will focus on my _main highlights_, not on all the presentations that I have seen.
 Also, since the conference was organized in the frame of NFDI, a lot of networking and promotion was devoted to the different NFDI consortia.
-I am not affiliated with any of these consortia and because I haven’t worked with any of those consortia in the past, this blog post is limited to my own personal experiences at the conference.
+I am not affiliated with any of these consortia and because I haven’t worked with any of those consortia in the past, this blog post is limited to my own personal (outsider) experiences at the conference.
 I am glad to update the post and link relevant other blog posts that provide other insides.

 {{% callout note %}}